 16. Spendee

-You can access all your bank accounts, e-wallet, cryptocurrency wallets, investments, and loan accounts to the Spendee app.
+You can access all your bank accounts, e-wallets, cryptocurrency wallets, investments, and loan accounts via the Spendee app.
 This app gives you an overall view of your income, savings, assets, and liabilities from its superb dashboard.

 17. Self Employed